spencer-tb/spencer-tb/README.md

 - 👋 Hi, I’m @spencer-tb
-- 👀 I’m interested in AI, BCIs, Web Dev, Hustle Projects
+- 👀 I’m interested in Ethereum, AI, BCIs, Web Dev, Hustle Projects
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React Developmen in my spare time
 - 💞️ I’m looking to collaborate on all of the above
 - 📫 How to reach me spencer@spencertaylorbrown.uk